wzin/webistrano-capify/README.md

 If you use webistrano, this app will generate Capfile from your existing webistrano project.
-Purpose of this project is to help transition from webistrano app to Capfile being 100% backward compatible.
+Purpose of this project is to help transition from webistrano app to Capfile.
+This is of course _beta hack_ :)

 Overview
 ========